-The Course The course allows students to study a range of exciting, challenging and invigorating units that span a 500-year period.
-Across the two-year course, students will develop a critical eye for examining sources and develop their analytical skills that will allow them to access a range of higher education and career opportunities.
-"The teachers at Copleston make a massive effort to support you if you miss a lesson.
-You know they are there to help" Students will learn to develop their own appreciation of the history studied: make their own critical judgements and construct effective and analytical arguments around areas of key historical debate.
-Students will explore the power politics at the heart of Henry VIII's religious reforms: whether Elizabeth I's reign was indeed a Golden Age; why two like-minded leaders in Kennedy and Khrushchev brought the world to the brink of nuclear war and whether The Hoff was actually responsible for ending the Cold War Students will explore political, economic, and social history, and through their historical investigation will develop their own research skills, exploring different interpretations and developing their own knowledge and understanding of why the Civil Rights agenda moved forward between 1865 and 1965 In the classroom Students will be taught in a varied range of teaching and learning styles enabling them to critically evaluate source material and build credible and convincing arguments based on evidence and not assertion.
-There is a focus on independent learning and an expectation for students to undertake a high level of reading around their subject areas; knowledge really is power at A-level History.
-In the Future Students from Copleston High School have gone on to successfully study History at Oxford and Cambridge as well as other prestigious Russell Group universities.
-History remains a highly respected, academic and valuable A-level that opens up a range of professional careers beyond the traditional history fields of archaeology and teaching; careers in politics and Law; diplomacy and international relations; criminology and journalism; civil service and policing.
+The Course The course allows students to study a range of exciting, challenging and invigorating topics across a 500-year span.
+Across the components students will develop a critical eye for examining sources; understand how history has, in turn, been shaped and what the defining "The teachers at Copleston make a massive effort to support you if you miss a lesson.
+You know they are there to help" factors, events and figures were in shaping the course of both national and international history in three key periods.
+Students will learn to develop their own appreciation of the history, make their own judgments and construct effective and analytical arguments around the validity of key historical debates, exploring whether it was good old-fashioned power politics at the heart of Henry VIII's religious reforms; whether Elizabeth I's reign was indeed a Golden Age and was it Reagan, and not Gorbachev, who was responsible for ending the Cold War.
+Students will explore political, economic and social history, and through their historical investigation will develop their own research skills as a historian, exploring different interpretations and developing their own knowledge and understanding of why the Civil Rights agenda moved forward in this crucial period.
+In the classroom Students will be taught in a varied range of teaching and learning styles enabling them to interrogate source material and build arguments based on evidence.
+There is a focus on independent learning and the challenging expectation for students to undertake a high level of reading around the subject areas and to conduct their own research.
+In the Future Students from Copleston High School have gone to successfully study History at Oxford and Cambridge as well as other prestigious institutions, opening up a world of possibilities.
+History remains a highly respected and valuable A-level that opens up a range of career opportunities from politics and Law, to international relations and even criminology and journalism; as well as teaching.

-INSPLAS
+NSPLAS

 BTEC Level 3 National Extended Certificate

 Information Technology

 Centre requirements.